Magic and silver circle law firms in the UK: your complete guide

 Those working at Magic Circle firms will be offered what is considered to be the best training with excellent work and a reputation to match.

 By comparison, working experiences in the Silver Circle tend to be more varied.
-Each company has its own distinctive culture, and are generally known for being less rigidly formal and more flexible than their Magic Circle counterparts; as such, staff can still expect to work long hours as a rule, but may experience a better work-life balance on the whole.
+Each company has its own distinctive culture, and are generally known for being less rigidly formal and more flexible than their Magic Circle counterparts.
+As such, staff can still expect to work long hours as a rule, but may experience a better work-life balance on the whole.

 While Silver Circle firms will give you your weekends free, you will also have access to fantastic training as well as excellent professional development opportunities.